 Recruiting and working with Workampers can be a very rewarding experience.
 Workampers routinely become "part of the family" at many businesses and come back each season, or stay year-round!
 Besides performing the day-to-day customer service tasks, Workampers are renowned for a variety of skills and experience that can improve the bottom-line of any business.
 Part-time, full-time, seasonal or year-round, there are Workampers who can cheerfully and productively fill any need, from maintenance to management.

 It’s also a great idea to ask your Workamper staff to share their experiences.
-In your end-of-the-season interview or recap with your Workampers, request (if they are Workamper News members) that they award a star to your operation in the Praise Your Employer tool or write up their experience and post in the Workamper Experiences forum.
+In your end-of-the-season interview or recap with your Workampers, request (if they are Workamper News members) that they award a star to your operation in the Praise Your Employer tool or write up their experience and post in Workamper Experiences.
 These are two tools that Workampers use when researching a potential opportunity, so seeing positive feedback from your past Workampers will be helpful in highlighting your operation.

 As with any worker & boss relationship, the most desired attribute is – respect.
 Workampers are looking for Employers who understand and appreciate the value that they can bring to their operation.
 Another positive is management that is flexible, but provides a clear outline of expectations.
 Be truthful in the information you give an applicant and keep the lines of communication open.